reflectoring/reflectoring.github.io/_posts/hacks/2017-04-14-How to sign.md

 It gives you integrity and authenticity by sending the data.
 So what do you need to sign the data?
 First, you need an asymmetric key pair.
 It consists of a private key, that only signer can access to and a public key or better a certificate.
-The public key or certificate is available for everyone.
+The public key or the certificate is available for everyone.
 The simple way to produce a signature looks like this

 ```java
 import java.security.Signature;